 Ms. Graney has been commissioned by Pacific Northwest Ballet, has created several large-scale gymnastic performance works, including ‘Seven/Uneven’ with visual artist Beliz Brother and ‘Pier 62/63,’ which featured 150 gymnasts aged 8-50 and was presented as part of the Goodwill Games Arts Festival in 1990.
 In 1996, Ms. Graney presented the Movement Meditation Project, which featured 130 female martial artists in an environmentally designed work at Seattle's Magnuson Park.

 The Pat Graney Company began Keeping the Faith in 1992, which they offer to incarcerated women and girls nationwide.
 The program consists of performances, lecture-demonstrations and workshops for incarcerated women and girls.
-2015 marks the 20th consecutive residency of Keeping the Faith in Washington State.
+Keeping the Faith is currently in its twenty-third consecutive residency in Washington State.
 In 2000, the Company developed a National Model of Keeping the Faith, where the KTF Artist Team worked with local artists and social workers in US cities to set up local programs based on Keeping the Faith.
 Ms. Graney has also lectured abroad about this unique program, drawing capacity audiences in Tokyo and Yokohama, Japan.
 Keeping the Faith had its first international presentation of the artist training in Dublin, Ireland in May of 2004.

 Ms. Graney’s work Tattoo toured to 11 US cities in the 2001/02 season, as well as going to Valparaiso and Santiago, Chile.
 Tattoo completed the triptych that included Faith and Sleep, which took ten years to create.
 Her work the Vivian girls, based on the visuals of ‘outsider’ artist Henry Darger, premiered in Seattle in 2004 and toured to six US cities in the 2004/2005 season.